Setting Up Your Website for Advertisements

 Affiliate Marketing Ads

 Affiliate marketing ads involve promoting products or services from a third party.
 You earn a commission for each sale or action generated through your referral.
-These ads can take various forms, including banners, text links, or even entire product reviews.
+These ads can take various forms, including banners, text links, pay-per-call advertising, or even entire product reviews.

 Pros: